furkan-cat/furkan-cat/README.md

 - 📫 How to reach me **furi544@gmail.com**
 - 🌱 I’m currently learning fundamental stuffs of frontend developing.
-- 🥅 2021 Goals: Learn React and one ui/ux design program (one of them: Photoshop, figma, adobeXD etc.), continue to enhance my HTML, CSS and JS skills.
+- 🥅 2021 Goals: Learn React and continue to enhance my HTML, CSS and JS skills.
 Taking into account all of these i can't wait get a job as a Front-End Developer!)
 - ⚡ Fun fact: I love to play guitar, camping, tracking.**

 <h3 align="left">Connect with me:</h3>